kirchman1/kirchman1/README.md

 -------------

-Kiryl, 21 years old, aspiring web developer, originally from Belarus, but living in Warsaw.
-I completed online training as a Python developer, and I really want to develop further in this topic.
-My immediate plans: find a job in the field of web development and constantly improve my skills.
+Kiryl, 21 years old, aspiring web developer.
+I completed online training having mastered the skills of a Python developer, and I want to continue to develop in this topic.
+My immediate plans: find a job in the field of the web development and constant improvement of my skills.
+Hobbies: sport and cars.

 * 🌍  I'm based in Warsaw
 * ✉️  You can contact me at [kavalchukkiryl@gmail.com](mailto:kavalchukkiryl@gmail.com)